bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/cart-and-checkout-overview.md

 Fetch API is supported by most modern browsers, but it is not supported in Internet Explorer.
 We recommend using a [Polyfill](https://github.com/github/fetch) for Internet Explorer 10+ and XMLHttpRequest for earlier versions.

-To learn more about using the Fetch API with the Storefront see our tutorial [here](/api-docs/cart-and-checkout/working-sf-apis).
+To learn more about using the Fetch API with the Storefront see our [Working with the Storefront Cart and Checkout APIs](/api-docs/cart-and-checkout/working-sf-apis) tutorial.

 You can run fetch requests from the browser console to test, or you can  use the [Scripts API](/api-docs/scripts/scripts-overview) to add inject JavaScript into your theme's footer.